awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

        }
       }

 ### SendNotifications class

 The **SendNotifications** class uses the Amazon SES API, the Amazon SNS API, and the Amazom Pinpoint API to send messages.
-Each Student in the XML is sent a message.
+Each student in the XML is sent a message.

        package com.example.messages;